jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 And that's just you - how do you think everyone else feels?!
 They feel the exact same.

-Google has <a href="https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html" target="_blank" rel="noopener noreferrer">confirmed publicly </a> that one of it's biggest factors in ranking any website, is fast page speed loading times.
+Google has <a href="https://webmasters.googleblog.com/2010/04/using-site-speed-in-web-search-ranking.html" target="_blank" rel="noreferrer" rel="noopener noreferrer">confirmed publicly </a> that one of it's biggest factors in ranking any website, is fast page speed loading times.
 You have to optimize all of your images, all of your coding scripts and all of your pages in general.

-One of the best tools to run your website through, would be <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank" rel="noopener noreferrer">Google PageSpeed Insights</a>.
+One of the best tools to run your website through, would be <a href="https://developers.google.com/speed/pagespeed/insights/" target="_blank" rel="noreferrer" rel="noopener noreferrer">Google PageSpeed Insights</a>.
 It will give you a clear cut path in terms of where you need improvement.
 It will even give you your optimized images, JS and CSS files.
 Nice that it does some heavy lifting for you!

 <h2>2.
 Your website must be mobile-friendly</h2>

 The fact of the matter is, it's 2021.
-Everyone and their <a href="http://www.pewinternet.org/2017/05/17/technology-use-among-seniors/" target="_blank" rel="noopener noreferrer">grandfather now has a smart phone</a>, so that means your website <em>must </em>be <a href="https://en.wikipedia.org/wiki/Mobile_Web" target="_blank" rel="noopener noreferrer">mobile-friendly</a>.
+Everyone and their <a href="http://www.pewinternet.org/2017/05/17/technology-use-among-seniors/" target="_blank" rel="noreferrer" rel="noopener noreferrer">grandfather now has a smart phone</a>, so that means your website <em>must </em>be <a href="https://en.wikipedia.org/wiki/Mobile_Web" target="_blank" rel="noreferrer" rel="noopener noreferrer">mobile-friendly</a>.

-Google had come out and announced way back in 2015 that mobile-friendly websites will be <a href="https://searchengineland.com/google-boost-mobile-friendly-algorithm-coming-may-244941" target="_blank" rel="noopener noreferrer">favoured and rank higher</a> compared to those websites that are not mobile-friendly.
+Google had come out and announced way back in 2015 that mobile-friendly websites will be <a href="https://searchengineland.com/google-boost-mobile-friendly-algorithm-coming-may-244941" target="_blank" rel="noreferrer" rel="noopener noreferrer">favoured and rank higher</a> compared to those websites that are not mobile-friendly.

 They did this because the vast majority of people browsing the web, are doing so on their phones.
 And since Google wants everyone to have a seamless experience on the web, it's a must that all websites must have be mobile-friendly in order to serve that specific purpose.

-One super easy way to find out if your website is mobile-friendly, is to use the <a href="https://search.google.com/test/mobile-friendly" target="_blank" rel="noopener noreferrer">Google Mobile-Friendly Test</a>.
+One super easy way to find out if your website is mobile-friendly, is to use the <a href="https://search.google.com/test/mobile-friendly" target="_blank" rel="noreferrer" rel="noopener noreferrer">Google Mobile-Friendly Test</a>.
 The test is pretty quick and you'll know immediately if you have to make changes.

 <h2>3.
 Use long-tail keywords in your SEO strategies</h2>